mckib2/mr_utils/README.md

         Note that you might want to provide abs(x) if x is a complex array.

+    colwise(x)
+        Find ordering of monotonically varying columns.

+        x -- Array to find ordering of.

     inverse_permutation(ordering)
         Given some permutation, find the inverse permutation.

         ordering -- Flattened indicies, such as output of np.argsort.

+    rowwise(x)
+        Find ordering of monotonically varying rows.

+        x -- Array to find ordering of.

 ```